magomimmo/modern-cljs/doc/tutorial-20.md

 ### No pain no gain

 If you think we are done, you're wrong.
-We still have to deal with the unit testing of the `enfocus` lib which is a PITA.
+We still have to deal with the unit testing of the `Enfocus` lib which is a PITA.
 As said in the [previous tutorial][], if we want to be really collaborative with a such a great community, we should at least prepare the unit testing field and implement few unit tests as a guide.